Australian Government advice for Qatar

 When travelling to Qatar, you should always get travel insurance in case the worst happens.
 To help you ensure you travel safely, we have included the travel advice from the Department of Foreign Affairs and Trade for Qatar.

 - Terrorists have demonstrated the intent and capability to conduct attacks throughout the Arabian Peninsula at places frequented by Westerners, such as commercial and public areas.
-Further attacks may be planned and could occur in Qatar.
+Further attacks may be planned and cannot be ruled out in Qatar.

 - Statements by international terrorists have called for attacks against Western interests in the Gulf region, including residential compounds, military, oil, transport and aviation interests.

 - Medications that are available over the counter or by prescription in Australia may be illegal in Qatar.
-For more information see under Health.
+For more information see Health .

 - Australia does not have an Embassy or Consulate in Qatar.
 The Australian Embassy in the United Arab Emirates provides consular assistance to Australians in Qatar.